apache/beam/learning/tour-of-beam/learning-content/core-transforms/map/group-by-key/description.md

 ```
 {{end}}
 {{if (eq .Sdk "python")}}
-While all SDKs have a `GroupByKey` transform, using `GroupB`y is generally more natural.
+While all SDKs have a `GroupByKey` transform, using `GroupBy` is generally more natural.
 The `GroupBy` transform can be parameterized by the name(s) of properties on which to group the elements of the PCollection, or a function taking the each element as input that maps to a key on which to do grouping.

 ```
 input = ...